 Potential Claim Denial

-Other reasons can include the policy not covering the specific loss, the insurance company alleging that you caused the loss yourself, committed claim fraud, or delayed medical treatment after the injury.
+Other reasons include the policy not covering the specific loss, the insurance company alleging that you caused the loss yourself, committed claim fraud, or delayed medical treatment after the injury.
 However, it's imperative to understand that the insurance company cannot deny your claim purely based on the financial amount requested.

 Financial Valuation